Lauler/cocofy/README.md

 -   **image_folder (str):** Source folder where your images are located.
 The filenames present in `df` will be copied over to a folder named "cocofy/images" in your current working directory.

+-   **destination_folder (str):** Folder where your annotations and images will be stored.
+Default: "cocofy".
+I.e. annotations.json will be placed in folder "cocofy", and images will be under "cocofy/images".

 -   **info (None | dict):** Optional dictionary with information about your dataset.
 E.g. {"year": 2021, "version": "1.0", "contributor": "John Smith"}.

 -   **copy_images (bool):** If True, copies images from image_folder to {destination_folder}/images